FindMySchool LogoFindMySchool

 Who it suits: families in Aston and surrounding areas who value an all-through pathway, want a Christian-designated school in a diverse intake, and are prepared to engage actively with the school’s improvement journey, particularly if joining at Year 7.

-It has clear strengths in early years and primary, including an early years judgement of Good in the latest inspection and primary outcomes above England averages for expected standards.
+It has clear strengths in early years and primary, including an early years judgement of Good in the latest inspection and some strong subject-level primary outcomes.
 The secondary phase has more significant improvement needs, reflected in the inspection judgements and a negative Progress 8 score at GCSE.

 Applications are made through Birmingham’s primary admissions process.
-For September 2026 entry, applications opened on 01 October 2025 and the statutory deadline is 15 January 2026, with offers released on 16 April 2026.
+For September 2027 entry, applications open on 01 October 2026 and the statutory deadline is 15 January 2027, with offers released on 16 April 2027.

-Demand at Year 7 is higher than at Reception in the most recent dataset.
-There were 93 applications for 30 offers, which is 3.1 applications per place.
-Families should read the published admissions criteria closely and include sensible alternatives in their preference list.
+Demand at Year 7 should be judged through the current admissions criteria rather than old application counts.
+Families should read the published oversubscription criteria closely and include sensible alternatives in their preference list.

-The Attainment 8 score is 29.8 and Progress 8 is -0.83, both well below England benchmarks.
+The Attainment 8 score is 34.1 and Progress 8 is -0.83.
 These figures indicate that, at the time of measurement, students were making below-average progress from their starting points compared with similar pupils nationally.

 Yes.
 Public-facing information references an enrichment programme linked to leadership themes and includes specific options such as a Coding club and a Bible Smart Club.
 Families considering entry should ask for the current term’s club list by phase, as offerings can change termly.